pingcap/docs/troubleshoot-high-disk-io.md

 #### The first type of panel

 In `Overview`> `System Info`> `IO Util`, you can see the I/O status of each machine in the cluster.
-This indicator is similar to util in Linux iostat monitor.
-The higher percentage represents the higher disk I/O usage:
+This metric is similar to `util` in the Linux `iostat` monitor.
+The higher percentage represents higher disk I/O usage:

 - If there is only one machine with high I/O in the monitor, it can assist in judging that there are currently reading and writing hot spots.
 - If the I/O of most machines in the monitor is high, then the cluster now has a high I/O load.